Jacob-Barhak/Presentations/PosterIMAG2019/README.md

 FILES:
 ------
-* MSM_IMAG_Poster_Combined.py : Code that generates the poster
+* MSM_IMAG_Poster_Combined.py : Code that generates the poster.
-* Resources : a directory containing mages used to generate the poster
+* Resources : a directory containing mages used to generate the poster.
-* InteractivePoster_MSM_IMAG_2019.html : The poster file
+* InteractivePoster_MSM_IMAG_2019.html : The poster file.
+* License.txt : the license file

 DEVELOPER CONTACT INFO: